Code-Institute-Submissions/Milestone_Project_Two/README.md

 ## Wireframes

-These are my original wireframes for my site.
+These are my original wireframes for my site:

 ![IMG](/wireframes/HandpickedWireframe.png)